nuxt-modules/sitemap/README.md

 ## Installation

-💡 Need a more complete SEO solution for Nuxt?
-This module is included as part of [Nuxt SEO](https://nuxtseo.com).
+💡 Need a complete SEO solution for Nuxt?
+Check out [Nuxt SEO](https://nuxtseo.com).

+💡 Using Nuxt 2?
+Use the [nuxt-community/sitemap-module](https://github.com/nuxt-community/sitemap-module) docs.

 1. Install `@nuxtjs/sitemap` dependency to your project: